jonigata/wtails/README.md

 wtails
 ======

-Wtails is a web server acts like 'tails -f', inspired by webtail( https://github.com/r7kamura/webtail ).
+Wtails is a web server acts like 'tails -f', fork of webtail( https://github.com/r7kamura/webtail ).

 You can watch multiple files with slider UI.